Cyberisthename/chatbot/README.md

-# J.A.R.V.I.S.
+UNDER DEVELOPMENT THE FOLLOWING IS WHAT WILL BE ALSO IM ALL OVER THE PLACE SO A BUNCH OF THIS PROJECT IS MIXED WITH OTHERS# J.A.R.V.I.S.
 AI System - Complete Local Implementation

 ## Overview
 J.A.R.V.I.S.
 (Just A Rather Very Intelligent System) is a complete, locally-runnable AI assistant with GGUF quantized models, built-in inference engine, and web interface.